DeKUT-DSAIL/dsa-2024-nlp/README.md

 **Introduction**

-Natural language processing (NLP) is the ability of a computer program to understand human language as it's spoken and written -- referred to as natural language[[1]](https://www.oracle.com/ke/artificial-intelligence/what-is-natural-language-processing/).
+[Natural language processing (NLP)](https://www.oracle.com/ke/artificial-intelligence/what-is-natural-language-processing/) is the ability of a computer program to understand human language as it's spoken and written -- referred to as natural language.
 It's a component of artificial intelligence (AI).Natural language processing has the ability to interrogate the data with natural language text or voice.

+## 1. Prelab Work
+In preparation for the main NLP lab session at DSA 2024, we have prepared some prelab work to help you warm up.
+Just like the main lab, the prelab is also broken down per topic into the following sections:
+* Basic NLP
+* Large Language Models (LLMs) with Google Colab and Hugging Face Models
+* Prompt Engineering

+A separate notebook has been provided for each of these topics and you can run them on Colab. **We strongly advise** that you spare some time to complete these exercises before the main lab session.

+For instructions on how to complete each exercise, refer to the [prelab folder](./pre-lab/README.md).

+## 2. Main Lab
+If you have not attempted the [prelab exercises](#prelab-work), we encourage you to have a look at them first.

 **Topics:**